Driving the future with renewable gasoline

 AMAG Group

 AMAG Group, a leading Swiss automotive company, has signed a long-term fuel offtake agreement with Synhelion.
-Starting in 2027, AMAG Group will purchase solar gasoline to reduce the CO2 emissions of its existing fleet.
+AMAG Group will purchase solar gasoline to reduce the CO2 emissions of its existing fleet.